Eco family surf retreat, Osa Peninsula, Costa Rica

 - WE SAY

-Pan Dulce, Cabo Matapalo, Osa Peninsula, Costa Rica
+Location: Pan Dulce, Cabo Matapalo, Osa Peninsula, Costa Rica

 Best for ages 8+

-Transfer: The easiest way to get here is via a domestic flight from SJO to Puerto Jimenez (about 55 minutes) on Sansa Airlines or Skyway.
+Getting there: The easiest way to get here is via a domestic flight from SJO to Puerto Jimenez (about 55 minutes) on Sansa Airlines or Skyway.
 Private charters can also be arranged.
 A private taxi will be arranged from Puerto Jimenez onto Osa Clandestina (about 30 minutes’ along a dirt track).

 Climate: Av. temps 28-30C year round.
 The ‘rainy’ season is from May to October, with most rain in September and October.